• Skip to Content

 A total of 43 SUNY Oneonta students received 2019 Senior Service Awards recognizing their commitment to volunteerism.
 Seniors who completed at least 350 hours of service through the college's Center for Social Responsibility and Community (CSRC) were recognized during a reception on May 10.

-2019 May 13
+Community Service - 2019 May 13

 Over 160 Graduates Celebrate Diversity at SUNY Oneonta Kente Ceremony